On the Reeb spaces of definable maps: Introduction

 The problem of bounding the topological complexity (for example measured in terms of Betti numbers or the number of homotopy types of fibers) of semi-algebraic sets or maps in terms of the parameters of the formula defining them has a long history (see \cite{BPR10} for a survey).
 Bounds on these quantities which are doubly exponential in the dimension or the number of variables usually follow from the fact that semi-algebraic sets admit semi-algebraic triangulations of at most doubly exponential size.
 Singly exponential upper bounds are more difficult and usually involve more careful arguments involving Morse inequalities and other inequalities coming from certain spectral sequences \cite{OP,T,Milnor2,BPR02,GaV,BPRbook2}.
 To the best of our knowledge, the problem of bounding the Betti numbers of the Reeb space of a semi-algebraic map has not been considered before.
 In this paper we prove a singly exponential upper bound on the Betti numbers of the Reeb space of a semi-algebraic map $f:X \rightarrow Y$, where $X$ is a closed and bounded semi-algebraic set, in terms of the number and the degrees of the polynomials defining $X,Y$ and $f$ (cf.\ Theorem~\ref{thm:main} below).

 The rest of the paper is organized as follows: In Section~\ref{sec:om}, we recall the basic definitions related to o-minimality.
 In Section~\ref{sec:om-Reeb}, we prove the definability of Reeb spaces of proper definable maps.
 In Section~\ref{sec:example}, we describe examples showing that the Betti numbers of the Reeb space of a definable map $f:X \rightarrow Y$ can be arbitrarily large compared to those of $X$.
 We also give a proof of the inequality $b_1(\Reeb(f))\leq b_1(X)$ for definable proper maps $f:X \rightarrow Y$ with $X$ connected, using a spectral sequence that plays an important role in this paper (this inequality was proved previously using alternative techniques by Dey et al.\ \cite{Dey-et-al-2017}).
 Finally, in Section~\ref{sec:quantitative}, we prove a singly exponential upper bound on the sum of the Betti numbers of the Reeb space of a proper semi-algebraic map in terms of the number and degrees of the polynomials defining the map.
+We defer the proof of a key intermediate result (Proposition~\ref{prop:BElim}) to the Appendix (Section~\ref{sec:appendix}) since it is long and technical.
+We conclude in Section \ref{sec:conclusion} with some open problems.